Availability of ABWOR to relevant persons and deemed relevant persons in 2011 Act proceedings

 In terms of regulation 3A(1)(b)(i) of the Advice and Assistance (Assistance by Way of Representation) (Scotland) Regulations 2003 a relevant person can be provided with ABWOR where:

-• an application is made to the sheriff under section 48 of the Children’s Hearings (Scotland) Act 2011 for variation or termination of a child protection order (sheriff court proceeding);
+• an application is made to the sheriff under section 48 of the Children’s Hearings (Scotland) Act 2011 for variation or termination of a child protection order (sheriff court proceeding).

-• a “second working day hearing” is arranged – this is a children’s hearing arranged in relation to a child by virtue of section 45 or 46 of the 2011 Act;
+• a “second working day hearing” is arranged – this is a children’s hearing arranged in relation to a child by virtue of section 45 or 46 of the 2011 Act.

-• a children’s hearing or a pre-hearing panel considers that it might be necessary to make a compulsory supervision order including a secure accommodation authorisation and/or a movement restriction condition in relation to a child;
+• a children’s hearing or a pre-hearing panel considers that it might be necessary to make a compulsory supervision order including a secure accommodation authorisation and/or a movement restriction condition in relation to a child.

 • a children’s hearing to which section 69(3) of the 2011 Act applies is arranged for a child – this is a hearing where a child appears from a place of safety after the alleged commission of an offence.

-• the financial test with reference to the financial limits under section 8 of the 1986 Act, and
+• the financial test, with reference to the financial limits under section 8 of the 1986 Act, and

 • the merits test of “effective participation”

-In terms of regulation 3A(3) of the 2003 regulations, ABWOR can be provided only if you are satisfied that legal representation is required to allow the relevant person to effectively participate in the four specified proceedings described above.
+In terms of regulation 3A(3) of the 2003 regulations, ABWOR can be provided to a relevant person aged over 18 years only if you are satisfied that legal representation is required to allow that relevant person to effectively participate in the four specified proceedings described above.

-Where you are satisfied your client passes both the financial and merits tests you can provide ABWOR for these specified hearings.
-You must advise us via an ABWOR application that you are providing ABWOR to your client and set out the basis on which you have satisfied yourself that the effective participation test is met.
+Where you are satisfied your client passes both the financial and merits tests, you can provide ABWOR for these specified hearings.
+You must advise us, via an ABWOR application, that you are providing ABWOR to your client and set out the basis on which you have satisfied yourself that the effective participation test is met.

 Unspecified hearings/all other hearing types under the 2011 Act

-In terms of regulation 3A(1)(b)(ii) of the Advice and Assistance (Assistance by Way of Representation) (Scotland) Regulations 2003 a relevant person can also be provided with ABWOR for
+In terms of regulation 3A(1)(b)(ii) of the Advice and Assistance (Assistance by Way of Representation) (Scotland) Regulations 2003, a relevant person can also be provided with ABWOR for

 • any other children’s hearing convened under the Children’s Hearings (Scotland) Act 2011.